Skip to content

 Note

-Note that giving "admin" permissions on the "root" space makes the key administrative.
+Giving "admin" permissions on the "root" space makes the key administrative.

 The config file looks something like this: